FloatingArrayDesign/FAModel/famodel/ontology/README.md

 The anchor types section lists dimensions and sometimes embedment depth for each anchor type.
 The anchor types section allows the user to input various geometric properties.
 All parameters are optional, because the applicable information depends on the anchor type.
+T

-The anchor types currently or in near future supported are: suction_pile (suction caisson/ suction pile anchor), DEA (drag-embedment anchor), dandg_pile (drill and grouted pile anchor), driven_pile (driven pile anchor), torpedo_pile (torpedo pile anchor), SEPLA (suction embedded plate anchor), DEPLA (dynamically embedded plate anchor), VLA (vertically loaded anchor) and helical_pile (helical anchor).
+he anchor types currently or in near future supported are: suction_pile (suction caisson/ suction pile anchor), DEA (drag-embedment anchor), dandg_pile (drilled and grouted pile anchor), driven_pile (driven pile anchor), torpedo_pile (torpedo pile anchor), SEPLA (suction embedded plate anchor), DEPLA (dynamically embedded plate anchor), VLA (vertically loaded anchor) and helical_pile (helical anchor).

 Note that zlug refers to the location of the connection point with the mooring line.
 A positive zlug is below the mudline, while a negative zlug